Everything You Need to Know About Hyrox

 The acute injuries we see are as varied as any sport.
 For example, we have helped rehabilitate those with conditions such as shoulder dislocations, tendon tears, ankle sprains, muscle spasms, strains in the lower back, and knee injuries, such as meniscal tears.

-The first thing we recommend is to get an assessment with a Physiotherapist to identify areas of weakness, or especially if you have a long term or reoccurring injury.
-A sport or musculoskeletal physiotherapist can help point you in the right direction to managing these through your Hyrox training so you give yourself the best chance of avoiding an injury slowing you down or stopping you all together.
+The first thing we recommend is to get an assessment with a Physiotherapist to identify areas of weakness, especially if you have a long term or reoccurring injury.
+A sport or musculoskeletal physiotherapist can help point you in the right direction to managing these through your Hyrox training so you give yourself the best chance of avoiding an injury slowing you down or stopping you altogether.

 Regarding your training, the best advice source and advocate to support you throughout the journey is a Strength and Conditioning Coach.
-Together, you can build your evolving training plan around all your other commitments, learn how to train effectively and efficiently, how to dodge any potential injuries that come from a large increase in exercise load and intensity and ensure your techniques are correct, because poor form can exacerbate old injuries and even cause new ones.
+Together, you can build your evolving training plan around all your other commitments, learn how to train effectively and efficiently, how to dodge any potential injuries that come from a large increase in exercise load and intensity and ensure your techniques are correct because poor form can exacerbate old injuries and even cause new ones.

-With the right training we are confident that you won’t pick up any niggles or injuries, however, they are a part of sport, and of life.
+With the right training, we are confident that you won’t pick up any niggles or injuries, however, they are a part of sport, and of life.
 So if an injury comes knocking on your door, the absolute first point of call should be a Sport & Exercise Medicine Consultant, as they will be able to correctly diagnose the injury and get you promptly on the right path to recovery, with appropriate injury management, hopefully meaning race day is still a reality.

 Finally, don’t neglect rest, recovery, sleep and nutrition in your training, especially when you are new to Hyrox.
 Illness or injury will derail even the best intentions so proactively looking after your general health will significantly help this.